VarunRamakri7/NPR-SPH/README.md

 ## SPH

-Current SPH simulation (with 8000 particles) looks like:
+Current SPH simulation (with 10000 particles at 60 FPS) looks like:

 ![SPH demo](sph-demo.gif)